QuentinRa/blog.quentinra.dev/operating-systems/webservers/apache/wamp.md

 #### Swap to MariaDB

-If you're tired to swap between both, you can disable one.
+If you're tired of swapping between both, you can disable one.

-* Right-click on Wamp Icon
+* Right-click on the wamp icon
 * Settings
 * Disabled MySQL
 * Enable MariaDB